A number of faculty members of the Frederick S. Pardee School of Global...

 Paul Webster Hare

 Lecturer in International Relations.
-(BA, Oxford University; JD, College of Law in London)
+(MA, Oxford University; JD, College of Law in London)

 Specialization: Latin American Foreign Policy, Diplomacy, Latin American Studies.